 Zheng, L.-Y., Guo, X.-S., He, B., Sun, L.-J., Peng, Y. and Dong, S.-S. (2011).
 Genome data from sweet and grain sorghum (Sorghum bicolor).
 GigaScience Database. https://dx.doi.org/10.5524/100012.

 Kingsolver, J. G., Hoekstra, H. E., Hoekstra, J. M., Berrigan, D., Vignieri, S. N., Hill, C. E., Hoang, A., Gibert, P. and Beerli, P. (2001).
 Data from: The strength of phenotypic selection in natural populations.
 Dryad Digital Repository. https://dx.doi.org/10.5061/dryad.166.

 - If there are more than 10 authors, use 'et al.' after the 10th author.

-- Within a group of papers with the same first author, list single author papers first, then papers with two authors, then et al. papers.
-If more than one reference exists for each type, arrange in date order.
+- Within a group of papers with the same first author, list single author papers first, then papers with two authors, then papers with more than two authors.
+If more than one reference exists for each type, arrange by date order.
 Use a and b for papers published in the same year.